 The Department of Philosophy warmly welcomes international visiting students who may be attending Trinity College for just one semester, or a full academic year.
-Such students may take any module from the Junior Freshman (JF) and/or Senior Freshman (SF) years.
+Such students may take any module from the Junior Fresh (JF) and/or Senior Fresh (SF) years.
 Under special circumstances, and with the proper background in philosophy and the approval of the Philosophy Visiting Student Coordinator, courses from the Junior Sophister (JS) and/or Senior Sophister (SS) years may be selected.

 Prospective Visiting Students

 Further details on how to apply to come to Trinity as a visiting student are available from the University's Academic Registry.
-Any queries about course options may be directed to the Philosophy Visiting Student Coordinator, Dr. Ben Bramble (email).
+Any queries about course options may be directed to the Philosophy Visiting Student Coordinator, Prof. Ben Bramble (email).

 Current Visiting Students